 QuerySurge users may have a need to stage external data in QuerySurge in order to use it during test execution.
 Examples of where this might be useful include the following use cases:

 - I need to compare incremental rows that have ETL'd in different well-defined time periods.
-Can I do this in QuerySurge?
+How can I do this in QuerySurge?

-- from completely different technologies (i.e. flat file-to-database-table-join example),
+- ...completely different technologies (i.e. flat file-to-database-table-join example),

-- from the same system but at different capture times (e.g. incremental ETL)
+- ...the same system but at different capture times (e.g. incremental ETL)

-QuerySurge supports these types of tests with the Data Staging feature.
-This feature allows the user to create Staging Queries that bring the identified data into Staging Tables in QuerySurge, where you can then access it in your QueryPairs, as a regular Source or Target.
+QuerySurge supports these types of tests with its Data Staging feature.
+This feature allows the user to create Staging Queries that bring the identified data into Staging Tables in QuerySurge, where you can then access it in your QueryPairs - as a regular Source or Target.

 Creating Staging Queries

 After installing the Data Staging component you can create Staging Queries in the Design Library.
-In the Design view tree (at the left) there is a tree node called Staging Queries.
-You can create Folders under this level (as with other tree nodes) and you can create Staging Queries in your folders.
-You cannot create QueryPairs in this branch.
+In the Design view, in the left nav tree there is a tree node called Staging Queries.

 Create a Staging Query by right-clicking either on the tree or the grid.
 Enter the Staging Query Name.
-This will generate a Staging Table Name (with spaces removed).
+This will generate a Staging Table Name (with spaces and most punctuation characters removed).
 You can edit the Staging Table Name after it has been generated.
 Note that the Staging Table Name is important, because it is the table name that you will use in your QueryPair SQL.

 Note: A naming convention for Staging tables should help avoid confusion when writing QueryPairs against Staging tables.

 You may also enter a Description for the Staging Query.
 When you are finished, click Save.
 The Staging Query will be created, and the editor will open.
-Type in or copy a query, then select a Connection from the Connection dropdown.
+Enter your query, then select a Connection from the Connection dropdown.